moraloco/codereviewbot/README.md

 ## Setup and Configuration

 ### 1. Bitbucket OAuth Consumer
-Create an OAuth consumer in Bitbucket.
+Create an OAuth consumer in Bitbucket using OAuth 2.0 with Grant Type Credentials.

 - Navigate to Bitbucket settings.
 - Under "Access Management", select "OAuth".
 - Click "Add consumer" and set the permissions (ensure write access to pull requests).
+- **Callback URL**: Set a callback URL even though it is not used in this application, for instance, `https://localhost/`.
 - Note down the key and secret.

 ### 2. OpenAI API Key